-More than three years after the January 2010 earthquake, the Clinton Foundation remains committed to Haiti’s long-term recovery by focusing on economic development and job creation.
+More than five years after the January 2010 earthquake, the Clinton Foundation remains committed to Haiti’s long-term recovery by focusing on economic development and job creation.
 One of President Clinton’s objectives in Haiti is to find business-oriented solutions that create jobs and revitalize industry to create a stronger Haiti that relies less on foreign aid and more on the enterprise of its people.
 The Clinton Foundation’s work in the artisan sector has been a strong example of this strategy.
 Supporting local artisans and connecting them to new markets not only spurs economic growth, it promotes the culture of the Haitian people.

 By highlighting the unique arts and handicrafts that are part of Haitian tradition, and helping these artisans to expand their operations, improve their production facilities and processes, and find new national and international buyers and retailers, President Clinton has succeeded in helping this sector to grow.
 This important aspect of Haitian culture is now an increasingly valuable sector of the Haitian economy, creating jobs, celebrating tradition and bringing a positive image of Haiti to the world.